guanquann/Stocksera/README.md

 You can view the application in <a href="https://stocksera.pythonanywhere.com" target="_blank">stocksera.pythonanywhere.com</a>.

 ### Support:
-This website is free for everyone.
+This website is free for use.
 If you wish to support this project, please star it on Github or PayPal to <a href="https://www.paypal.me/stocksera">paypal.me/stocksera</a>.
 Patreon is also available <a href="https://www.patreon.com/stocksera" target="_blank">here</a>.

 ### User Guide: